 As far as the Certs breath mints reference, certain things like colors (in my mind’s eye, the two colors were more similar than is evident above) will always remind me of things discovered during childhood.
 And don’t think you wouldn’t look and feel cool as a cucumber while cruising in this beauty to catch a set at the local jazz club on Saturday night.
 As for Grandma’s silver Fiesta, it sadly went bye-bye shortly after the near-accident for a two-tone beige-and-burnt-orange ’82 Plymouth Horizon five-door hatchback – another trouble-free, well-engineered car.
 The right-turn mishap wasn’t the Fiesta’s fault (its brakes did their job very well), and this trade was more likely due to Grandpa’s preference to trade their cars in every three years or so.
 I did love watching Grandma row through the Fiesta’s four-speed manual gearbox.

-As for you, Chrysler Newport, I forgive you for almost taking me out with Grandma and Peter.
+As for you, Chrysler Newport, I forgive you for almost taking me out with my grandma and brother.
 We lived to tell about it, so you and I are good.
 I haven’t seen you around for a while, but I hope you’re still on the road, parked somewhere warm and dry, and hopefully also salt- and rust-free.

 The subject car was as photographed by the author on Sunday, February 14, 2010 in Edgewater, Chicago, Illinois.